Jaeeunykim/CodingTrip/README.md

 # CodingTrip
-## This is raining materials for c programming.
+## This is training materials for c programming.